sandeepbassioec/eaip/docs/state-continuation.md

 8. Integrations are adapter-based, not vendor-bound
 9. Humans approve decisions; systems surface impact
 10. No silent drift is allowed
+11. Platform execution follows an explicit Enterprise Architecture framework (TOGAF-aligned)
+12. Every architectural decision must be explicit, documented, and traceable
+13. Architecture is driven by goals, constraints, assumptions, and trade-offs
+14. No implicit decisions are allowed at system, solution, or component level
+15. The platform must be explainable to architects, not just executable by engineers

 ---